barionleg/cesium.wiki.gs/Models-Details.md

    * No activity in six months, but the features are clearly described in README.md on the [github](https://github.com/xeolabs/scenejs-pycollada) page.
 * [OpenWebGlobe](https://github.com/OpenWebGlobe/ColladaToJSON) - A python script to convert from COLLADA to OpenWebGlobe's JSON format.
 Uses [pycollada](https://github.com/pycollada/pycollada).
 MIT license.
    * Not much actively recently.
 Need to find out how far along it is.
+* O3D's [COLLADA to JSON converter](http://code.google.com/p/o3d/wiki/ColladaConverter).
+A [blog post](http://o3d.blogspot.com/2009/04/why-json-rulez.html) on their rational - more flexibility.
+Doesn't look like it's been touched in a while.

 ## Client-side COLLADA